obin-odayo/OOP-Notes/Principles OOPs.md

     1. A class can inherit attributes and methods from another class.
 4. **Polymorphism**.
 Allows for objects of a specific class to be **treated as different classes**.
     1. A class can have difference characteristics simultaneously; a square can be a rectangle and a shape, but not all rectangles are squares, and not all shapes are squares.

-## Difference of Procedural and OO

-In procedural:

-- We think of what **functions** need to be implemented.

-In OO:

-- We think of what **entities** need to be implemented.